MatiasVL/eurderProject/gui/README.md

     - Thus, you get all the customers from the backend, but then paginate them on the frontend
         - (in reality: you will want to perform backend pagination as well)

-Try to turn the pagination into a reusable component that can also be used for the overview of the items.
+Try to turn the pagination into a reusable component that can also be used for the overview of the domain.items.